JelaJs/Vue3-Travel-app/README.md

 # Vue3-Traveling-App

-I made the app using Vue and Vite, for the backend, I used the free version of the Xano no-code tool, which means I have 20 API calls per 10 seconds.
+I developed the app using Vue and Vite, while leveraging the free version of Xano's no-code tool for the backend, granting me 20 API calls per 10 seconds.

-The application is intended for a travel agency where the user can explore the offer, accommodation, and various activities.
-The user can find information about each accommodation, restaurant, and store such as location, working hours, and phone number.
-It can also find information about each activity such as the difficulty, and what time of year the activity is available.
+The application caters to a travel agency's needs, allowing users to peruse offers, accommodations, and various activities.
+Users can delve into details about each accommodation, restaurant, and store, including location, operating hours, and contact information.
+Likewise, they can explore activity specifics such as difficulty level and seasonal availability.

-After that, the user can log in and choose the current days he wants to stay and create a trip of his own with activities for each day, and type of accommodation he want to stay.
-After the user makes a trip of his own and submits it, he will be contacted via email with the best offer for him.
+Upon logging in, users can select their desired stay dates and curate a personalized trip with daily activities and accommodation preferences.
+Once they finalize their itinerary and submit it, they will receive an email with the best offer tailored to their preferences.

-If user does not fit into the offer and wants to find accommodation in a location of his choice, he has the option to explore Google Maps and find the ideal accommodation for himself.
+For users seeking accommodations outside the offered options, they can utilize Google Maps to discover ideal lodging in their desired location.

 App url: https://traveling-perfect-trip.netlify.app/